700 NONINSTRUCTIONAL OPERATIONS AND BUSINESS SERVICES

 4. a comparison of the amount spent and revenue received in each fund for like purposes in at least two prior fiscal years.

-It is the responsibility of the Business Manager to prepare the budget for review by the board prior to the April 15 deadline each year.
+It is the responsibility of the Business Manager to prepare the budget for review by the board prior to the April 30 deadline each year.
+The District will provide all of the information necessary for the Proposed Property Tax Statement to the Department of Management by March 15.

 The proposed budget filed by the board with the board secretary and the time and place for the public hearing on the proposed budget is published in a newspaper designated for official publication in the school district.
 It is the responsibility of the board secretary to publish the proposed budget and public hearing information at least 10 but no more than 20 days prior to the public hearing.

-The board shall adopt and certify a budget for the operation of the school district to the county auditor by April 15.
-It is the responsibility of the board secretary to file the adopted and certified budget with the county auditor and other proper authorities.
+The board will adopt and certify a budget for the operation of the school district to the county auditor by April 30.
+It is the responsibility of the board secretary to file the adopted and certified budget with the county auditor and other proper authorities Iowa Department of Management.

 The board may amend the budget for the fiscal year in the event of unforeseen circumstances.
 The amendment procedures shall follow the procedures for public review and adoption of the original budget by the board outlined in these policies.